Scann-Lab/Lab_Manual/README.md

 [Find the link here](https://scann-lab.github.io/Lab_Manual/)

-If you're just joining the lab, your *first* job is to read through this manual, completing all tasks in the Orientation section.
+If you're just joining the lab, your *first* job is to read through this manual.

 To make edits, the lab manual is written in R Markdown.